BradleyA/Linux-admin/github-animated-GIF/README.md

 ## Install, Setup, and Configure Animated GIF

 To download your copy of animated GIF tools, follow these steps.
 Use git to pull or clone these scripts into a directory.
-If you do not have git then enter; "sudo apt-get install git" if using Ubuntu.
+If you do not have Git installed then enter; "sudo apt-get install git" if using Debian/Ubuntu.
+Other Linux distribution install methods can be found here: https://git-scm.com/download/linux.

 Change to the /tmp directory and download/clone repository files to your Linux system.